I’ve recently been experiencing a lot of pain, grief, and heartbreak.

 And damn, the rabbit hole goes really fucking deep, as it turns out.

 But we should stand tall in the fact that we went there.
 We ventured down the rabbit hole.
-We saw with our own eyes the near-invisible contours and rare forms hidden with the shadowy valleys of the masterwork.
+We saw with our own eyes the near-invisible contours and rare forms hidden within the shadowy valleys of the masterwork.
 And we returned to tell the tale.

 Pain is an opportunity to stand up as a noble warrior, stare into the darkness, and say, “Yes, I see that I am being called to go into this darkness.
 This is what I must do now, so be it.
 I will accept this fate, I will explore this cavern, and I will see what life wishes to show me.”